ecastroth/ultimate-sphinx-tutorial/guide/source/_guide/_tutorial/sphinx-in-your-project.rst

 Creating the ``.rst`` to the code files
 ---------------------------------------

+.. warning:: This section is currently in development

 So, you have made the effort to add docstings to your code and you've set up Sphinx to build the documentation, but now, how do you connect this things together?